rohithasrk/IMG-Stream/README.md

 # IMG-Stream

 Stream and control youtube videos inside a LAN environment.
-Useful tool if you have only single comp connected to speaker .
+Useful tool if you only have a single computer connected to speaker.